BibliothecaDAO/master-scroll-v3/pages/economics/nft-marketplace.md

 # NFT Marketplace

-The NFT marketplace is a project that is currently in active development by the DAO.
-This marketplace will be used to trade all NFT assets within the game world, and transactions will be conducted using ETH.

-### assets on the market
+Within Eternum and Adventurers there will exist an on-chain NFT marketplace denominated in $LORDS and ETH.
+It will be run on StarkNet and be written entirely in Cairo 1.0.

+### Trading

-The market will be a fully on-chain marketplace and denominated in ETH.
-Initially it will contain the following assets, but will be expanded to other assets as the game grows:
+The market will be a fully on-chain marketplace and denominated in ETH and $LORDS.

-- Realms
-- Crypts
-- Loot items
-- Crafted items
+More details will be released about the Market closer to completion.

+If you are interested in contributing to this reach out in the discord.